alex4108/spot-reaper/README.md

+# THIS IS A PLACEHOLDER REPO.
+THE PROJECT IS CURRENTLY UNDERWAY AND NOT READY FOR PUBLIC USE YET!

 # Spot Reaper

 Spot Reaper is the **PANIC!** button that the OS presses when an [AWS Spot Instance Termination Notificaiton](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html#spot-instance-termination-notices) arrives.